fredericEducentre/fredericEducentre/README.md

 ### Responsable d'applications Educentre

+- 🌱 I’m currently learning devOps
-📫 How to reach me: frederic@educentre.fr
+- 📫 How to reach me: frederic@educentre.fr
+- 😄 Hobbies : Video games, sports and arts

 <!--
 **fredericEducentre/fredericEducentre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.